-A total of 1271 records were identified in PubMed, Scopus and EMBASE.
+A total of 1271 records were identified in PubMed, Scopus, and EMBASE.
 Of these, 510 were excluded because duplicates.
-After the screening of title and abstract, 514 papers were also excluded because they did not fulfill inclusion criteria.
-Assessed for eligibility were 247 papers and 179 were further excluded.
-Of these, 34 reviews, 21 written in non-English language, 14 abstracts, 7 with full text not available.
+After the screening of the title and abstract, 514 papers were also excluded because they did not fulfill the inclusion criteria.
+247 papers were assessed for eligibility and 179 were further excluded.
+Of these, 34 were reviews, 21 were written in non-English language, 14 were abstracts, and 7 did not have the full text not available.
 In addition, 103 did not provide cardiovascular (CV) data.
-Finally, full-text analysis was made in 68 studies of CHARGE syndrome patients with CHDs, of which 24 case series and 44 case reports.
+Finally, full-text analysis was made in 68 studies of CS patients with CHDs, of which 24 case series and 44 case reports.
 The PRISMA flow diagram is depicted in Supplementary Figure 1.

-Case series
+Case Series

-The comprehensive case series data are reported in Table 1 [4,5,7-28].
+The comprehensive case series data are reported in Table 1 [4-28].
 The overall population consisted of 900 CS patients (52% males, age range = 0-69 years).
 Caucasians were more prevalent (61%) than Asians (39%).
-In the large majority of cases (\geq 80%; mostly in more recent studies) CS diagnosis was made according to molecular testing.
-The prevalence of CHDs was about of 76.6% (Supplementary Table 1).
+In most cases ( $\geq$ 80%; mostly in more recent studies), CS diagnosis was made according to molecular testing.
+The prevalence of CHDs was about 76.6% (Supplementary Table 1).
 Cardiac surgery was performed in more than half of CS patients (150/242, 62%) and often required multiple and staged repairs.